-Tables and tabletops that we make come with wooden battens on the underside positioned horizontally across the grain, which we call straightening bars.
+Tables and tabletops that we make come with wooden battens or metal strips on the underside positioned horizontally across the grain, which we call straightening bars.

 Without these bars there is a tendency for the wood to warp – it could be only a matter of a few millimetres or it could be very noticeable, especially at the ends.